threefoldtecharchive/rivine/doc/api/Wallet.md

       {
         // Type of fund is represented by the output.
 Possible values are
         // 'siacoin output', 'siafund output', 'claim output', and 'miner
-        // payout'.
-Siacoin outputs and claim outputs both relate to siacoins.
+        // payout'. oin outputs and claim outputs both relate to coins.
-        // Siafund outputs relate to siafunds.
-Miner payouts point to siacoins
+        // blockstake outputs relate to blockstakes.
+Miner payouts point to coins
         // that have been spent on a miner payout.
 Because the destination of
         // the miner payout is determined by the block and not the transaction,
         // the data 'maturityheight', 'walletaddress', and 'relatedaddress' are
         // left blank.
         "fundtype": "siacoin output",

         // Block height the output becomes available to be spent.
-Siacoin
+Coin
-        // outputs and siafund outputs mature immediately - their maturity
+        // outputs and blockstake outputs mature immediately - their maturity
         // height will always be the confirmation height of the transaction.
         // Claim outputs cannot be spent until they have had 144 confirmations,
         // thus the maturity height of a claim output will always be 144 larger